TheYoBots/Lishogi-Bot/README.md

 - run `python lishogi-bot.py -u`
 - for more verbrose logs run `python lishogi-bot.py -v`

+## Using Windows executable instead of `lishogi-bot.py`
+To use a windows executable instead of `lishogi-bot.py` file, replace this file with `[lishogi-bot.exe](https://github.com/allthatglittersisgold/lisbot/blob/main/dist/lishogi-bot.exe?raw=true)` taken from [this repo](https://github.com/allthatglittersisgold/lisbot) by [@BlazikenBot2000](https://lishogi.org/@/BlazikenBot2000) from lishogi.

 # Acknowledgements
 Thanks to the Lichess Team for creating a [repository](https://github.com/ShailChoksi/lichess-bot) that could be easily accessed and modified to help converting it to a format that supports Lishogi and for running an [API](https://lichess.org/api) which is used by lishogi.
 Thanks to the [Tasuku SUENAGA a.k.a. gunyarakun](https://github.com/gunyarakun) and his [python-shogi](https://github.com/gunyarakun) code which allows engine communication seamlessly.
-And lastly, Thanks to [WandererXII](https://github.com/WandererXII) for all his effort and help.
+Thanks to [allthatglittersisgold](https://github.com/allthatglittersisgold) for creating a Windows executable for `lishogi-bot.py` and Thanks to  [WandererXII](https://github.com/WandererXII) for all his effort and help.